Quarkus MCP Server

 This extension provides a declarative API that enables developers to implement the MCP server features easily.

-If you want to use this extension, you need to add the io.quarkiverse.mcp:quarkus-mcp-server
+If you want to use the stdio transport you’ll need to add the io.quarkiverse.mcp:quarkus-mcp-server-stdio

 For instance, with Maven, add the following dependency to your POM file: